taminaru/awesome-emulators-simulators/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 ## Contributing

-Please, read the [Contribution Guidelines](https://github.com/mcicolella/awesome-emulators-simulators/blob/master/contributing.md) before submitting your suggestion.

-Feel free to [open an issue](https://github.com/mcicolella/awesome-emulators-simulators/issues) or [create a pull request](https://github.com/mcicolella/awesome-emulators-simulators/pulls) with your additions.

-:star2: Thank you!
+Feel free to contribute or improve this repository as you please, any help is appreciated!